 Q. How will my team be evaluated for grant funding?

-A. Our Panel of Judges will perform a detailed review of the applications and select the teams to be awarded grant funding.
+A. A Panel of Judges will perform a detailed review of the applications and select the teams to be awarded grant funding.
 The following criteria will be considered when reviewing and scoring applications:

-- Whether the helmet concept has the potential to meet the Assessment Criteria and Design Constraints described in the technical specifications listed above.
+- The potential efficacy of the proposed helmet design concept and whether the proposed helmet design concept has the potential to meet the Design Constraints described in Paragraph 11 of the Helmet Challenge Official Rules; and

-Q. What are the funding levels available for HHTC grants?
+Q. What are the funding levels available for HeadHealthTECH Helmet Challenge grants?

-A. Multiple awards with a cumulative value of up to $2 million will be available through the HeadHealthTECH Challenge grant program (HHTC).
+A. Multiple awards with a cumulative value of up to $2 million will be available through the HeadHealthTECH Helmet Challenge grant program.
 Applications must describe the complete team and a fully conceived plan for developing a winning physical helmet, including design and manufacturing.
 Companies, universities and individuals may receive grant funding, but all grantees must comprise or be part of a team having the expertise necessary to create an improved helmet.
 Applicants must justify all components of their budget and describe any in-kind resources they will provide.
 Teams that provide in-kind resources will be given preference in the evaluation process.
-Applications for HHTC grant funding must be submitted by January 23, 2020.
-Awards will be made in March 2020.
+Applications for HHTC grant funding must be submitted by March 23, 2020.
+Awards will be made in May 2020.

 Q. Is the grant funding tied to a deliverable?

 A. Yes.
-If you are selected for grant funding, 50% of your budget will be paid at the initiation of the project and the remainder will be paid upon delivery of a physical helmet that meets the requirements described in the technical specifications listed above.
+If you are selected for grant funding, 50% of the Award will be paid upfront, followed by the remaining 50% paid upon completion of a prototype that meets the Design Constraints described in the Helmet Challenge Official Rules.

 Q. Is computational modeling required?